Current Limiting Diodes Information

 Specifications

 There are several ways in which CLDs function.
-A CLD is available in wide range of current and voltage ratings to control a current.
+CLDs are available in a wide range of current and voltage ratings to control a current.
 Some examples of current limiting diodes specifications include a current rating of 35A to 15mA, peak voltage ratings of 50V to 100V, and impedance ranges from 20M ohm to several kilo ohms.

 CLDs are designed and manufactured to meet most industry specifications.